GSto/digital-garden/notes/eponymous laws.md

 # Eponymous Laws

+## 7-38-55 Rule

+> "7 percent of a message is based on the words while 38 percent comes from the [[tone of voice]] and 55 percent from the speaker’s body language and face."

 ## Betteridge's Law of Headlines

 > "If a headline ending with a question mark is answered by the word __no.__

+## Black Swan Rule

+> "Don’t treat others the way you want to be treated; treat them the way they need to be treated."

 ## Brook's Law